Best Canning Kits for Long-Term Food Storage

 • Steam Canning – Using steam to seal lids uses less water and can be quicker, but it’s even more limited in what types of foods it can be used on.
 Be sure your canning recipe specifies that it is to be steam-canned if you use this method.

 • Pressure Canning – Pressurized pots with locking lids are used to can low-acid foods like vegetables, chicken, meats, seafood, soups, stock, and stew.
-A few fruits are also low-acid, like watermelon and canteloupe.
-Back in the day (way back before the 1920s) water bath canning was used for these, but scientists have since discovered that botulism growth is possible without pressure to push above boiling temperature.
+A few fruits are also low-acid, like watermelon and cantaloupe.
+Back in the day (way back before the 1920s), water bath canning was used for these, but scientists have since discovered that botulism growth is possible without pressure to push above boiling temperature.

 Warning: “Dry canning” is not a good canning method and can be dangerous.
 Canned home-dried foods often lead to mold and bacterial growth in small moisture pockets.
 See the Penn State Extension for more information on the dangers.